Robin131998/Assignment3/README.md

 - Test whether answers are only displayed after user confirmation.
 - Gather feedback from developers to confirm this improves their learning process.

-### Tasks:
+### Actionable Tasks:
-- [ ]  Develop a user interface that hides answers initially.
+[ ] Design a user interface component that hides answers by default.
-- [ ] Implement a confirmation mechanism to reveal answers when requested.
+[ ] Implement a "Reveal Answer" confirmation button.
-- [ ] Test the self-testing functionality with a user sample.
+[ ] Test the functionality with 5-10 users and gather feedback through surveys.
+[ ] Revise the interface based on testing results and developer feedback.

 ### Requirements_3
 ### Description: